rayder-dev/React-Biometrics/README.md

 - Express.js backend for API handling
 - Tailwind CSS for styling
 - UI components with Shadcn
-- Full-stack setup with client and server
+- Fullstack mono-repo setup with client and server

 ## 🛠 Installation